yluo39github/yluo39github.github.io/_pages/research.md

 ##### **Featured publications**
 - Designed a True Random Number Generator (TRNG) hardware circuit based on Chaotic Cellular Automata Topology.
   - [A High-Performance and Secure TRNG Based on Chaotic Cellular Automata Topology](https://ieeexplore.ieee.org/abstract/document/9185072) (**TCAS-I**)
+  - The Game of Life in the grids below is a concrete example based on Cellular Automata (CA), starting with a random initial configuration and a series of evolution rules.
+Please click anywhere in the grids below to begin the evolution and observe the results.
+    {% include game-of-life.html %}
 - Utilized Physical Unclonable Function to design FPGA-based Trust Enclave.
   - [SGX-FPGA: Trusted Execution Environment for CPU-FPGA Heterogeneous Architecture](https://ieeexplore.ieee.org/abstract/document/9586207) (**DAC**)